AttackOnJasper/University-notes/notes/aws/aws.md

 			- KCL integration
 			- Use cases
 				- inject thousands of requests per sec
-			- Not suitable when
+			- Comparing to Kinesis Streams API
+				1. Provides a layer of abstraction
+				1. Automatic retry mechanism, whereas API needs to configure stream creation and resharding manually
-				- producer app cannot incur additional processing delay
+				1. Incur additional processing delay (for higher packing efficiency)
+				1. Only available to Java
 		1. Kinesis Agent
-			- Standalone java app that Kinesis provides
+			- Standalone java app that Kinesis provides which can be installed on Linux-based server envs.
 			- Features
 				1. Monitor multiple directories and write to multiple streams
 				1. Can pre-process data
 					1. Multi-line record to single line
 					1. Convert data to JSON format
 - Consumers
+	- Consumes data from Kinesis
+	- Examples
+		1. EC2, Lambda (application)
+		1. Kinesis firehose
+		1. Kinesis Data Analytics
+		1. EMR
+	- Integration Options
-	- KCL (Kinesis Consumer Library)
+		1. KCL (Kinesis Consumer Library)
 			- consumes and processes data
 			- features
 				1. Contains a Record Processor
 				1. Resharding
 				1. Load balancing
 				1. Checkpointing
 				1. De-aggregation
 	* Order
 		* Cannot guarantee the order across shards
 		* Kinesis gives you the ability to consume records according to a sequence number applied when data is written to the Kinesis shard